MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-picking-and-shipping-in-basic-warehousing.md

         By default, the Bin Code field on the sales line are hidden, so you must display it.
 To do this you need to personalize the page.
 For more information, see [To start personalizing a page through the Personalizing banner](ui-personalization-user.md#to-start-personalizing-a-page-through-the-personalizing-banner).

-  3. Choose the **Post** action, and then select the **Yes** button.
+  3. Choose the Actions -> Posting -> **Post** action, and then select the **Yes** button.

 ## Story

 Ellen, the warehouse manager at CRONUS, sets up SOUTH warehouse for basic pick handling where warehouse workers process outbound orders individually.
-Susan, the order processor, creates a sales order for 30 units of item LS-81 to be shipped to customer 10000 from the SOUTH Warehouse.
+Susan, the order processor, creates a sales order for 30 units of item 1928-S to be shipped to customer 10000 from the SOUTH Warehouse.
 John, the warehouse worker must make sure that the shipment is prepared and delivered to the customer.
-John manages all involved tasks on the **Inventory Pick** page, which automatically points to the bins where LS-81 is stored.
+John manages all involved tasks on the **Inventory Pick** page, which automatically points to the bins where 1928-S is stored.

 ## Setting Up the Location